nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 >
 > :bulb: The light bulb denotes tips and tricks for using Patient Manager.
 >
-> ℹ️ The information symbol highlights useful information to take note of.
+> :information_source: The information symbol highlights useful information to take note of.
 >
-> ❗ The exclamation mark highlights important things to take note of.
+> :warning: The exclamation mark highlights important things to take note of.

 ---

 ## Quick Start

-> ℹ️ Patient Manager is a Command-Line application, and all commands need to be run from the
+> :information_source: Patient Manager is a Command-Line application, and all commands need to be run from the
 > console (e.g. Terminal/Command Prompt/PowerShell).
 For reference, a guide to open the Windows
 > Powershell in Windows 10 is shown below:
 >